FusionAuth/fusionauth-site/site/_posts/2022-05-23-how-to-migrate-from-firebase.md

 The benefits of a bulk migration include:

 * You can move all your users at one time.
 Having a single source of truth for customer data is typically beneficial.
+* You can test the process repeatedly before going live.
 * You no longer have a dependency on Firebase for authentication; the transition is quick.

 The downsides of a bulk import are:

 * You'll have to build a script to retrieve the data from Firebase, modify it, and push it to the new system.
+Here's an example of such a [script for a FusionAuth import](https://github.com/FusionAuth/fusionauth-import-scripts/tree/master/firebase).
-* There may be some downtime in the migration process.
+* There may be some downtime in the migration process where users cannot log in.
-* If the new system can't support the scrypt algorithm, you must load up the users and reset their passwords.
+* If the new system can't support the scrypt algorithm, you can still load the users, but you will have to reset their passwords.
+This can be disruptive to the user experience.

 Since Firebase uses scrypt to rehash user passwords at login, if a user has been imported with a different hash and never logged in, [the `passwordHash` field will be empty](https://firebase.google.com/docs/cli/auth).
-In that case, you should set the user's password to a random string and force them to reset their password.
+In that case, set the user's password to a random string and force them to reset their password.

-## A slow migration from Firebase
+## A drip migration from Firebase

-With a slow, or phased, migration, users log in to the new system, provide their username and password, which is then forwarded to Firebase.
-(This must be a secure connection and should be augmented with IP restrictions, custom headers or client certificates; you don't want anyone to be able to pass credentials and probe your list of users.)
-If the credentials are correct, the user is logged in.
+With a drip, or slow, migration, users log in to the new system, provide their username and password, which is then forwarded to Firebase.
+This connection must be secure and should be augmented with IP restrictions, custom headers or client certificates; you don't want anyone to be able to submit credentials and probe your list of users.
+If the credentials are correct, the user is logged in and their data is migrated.
 The new system can rehash and store the password along with other user data.

 Here's a diagram of an initial user login during a slow migration: